Which one is better for me, the FUE or FUT?

 Shelby Twp., MI 48315

-We are located in the Shelby Macomb Medical Mall on the west side of Schoenherr Road just south of 23 Mile Road in Shelby Township in Suite 325.
+Our Shelby Twp. office is located in the Shelby Macomb Medical Mall on the west side of Schoenherr Road just south of 23 Mile Road.